Booking fees from 0% to 1.5%... View our new pricing here!

 When choosing the right payment provider and which payments to accept, it’s important to keep your target audience in mind.
 Americans, for example, often choose to pay with American Express where the fees tend to be higher.
 You might also want to consider broader ways to pay like Alipay for Chinese customers or Apple Pay.
 Make it easy for your customers to do business with you!

-How to Attract Customers
+How to Get Customers

 Now that you know what product you want to sell and what kind of company you want to create, it’s time to find customers.